Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Application of the Algorithm in Legal Scenarios

 \subsection{Fairness in E-Commerce Rankings}

 Finally, our method may be used to implement emerging legal notions of fairness in e-commerce rankings.
-Particularly in EU law, a growing number of provisions aim to safeguard the impartiality of rankings in online contexts.
+In this context, the AI Act does not provide any guidelines.
+However, particularly in EU law, a growing number of other provisions aim to safeguard the impartiality of rankings in online contexts.
 At the most general level, these rules have shifted from the prohibition of self-preferencing via a focus on transparency to, so far, under-researched concepts of fairness in the Digital Markets Act (DMA).
 To the best of our knowledge, our contribution constitutes the first attempt to operationalize the fair ranking provisions of the DMA on both a technical and a legal basis.